When you donate to Good Cheer, you help create a hunger-free community.

 Shopping at Good Cheer Thrift Stores feeds local families.
 Proceeds from our Thrift Stores supply about 65% of Good Cheer’s budget.
-Recycling used-but-still-usable items helps our environment as well as helps feed people in need on South Whidbey.
+Donating used-but-still-usable items helps our environment as well as helping feed people in need on South Whidbey.

 Q. When should I drop off my donation?

 A. You can drop off donations between 10:00am and 4:00pm Monday through Friday.
-The food bank is closed Sundays.
+The food bank is currently closed Saturday & Sunday.
 Please do not leave donations outside when we are closed; you’ll only be feeding the squirrels.